Friday’s Back to School Healthcare Guide

 Visit an in-network urgent care

 Across our service areas, we have a strong network of conveniently located urgent care centers.
-Most plans have a $75 co-pay (flat fee) to visit the urgent care*.
+Many plans have a $75 copay (flat fee) to visit the urgent care*.
 Find one that is closest to you!

 Get those peepers checked for free

-Every Friday health plan comes with a free annual WellVision exam for kids.
+Every Friday health plan comes with a free annual WellVision exam for kids (18 and under).
 Notice your kid squinting or tilting their head while reading or looking at their phone?
 It’s probably time to set up that exam.

 Simply visit vsp.com, find a close and convenient eye doctor (they’re all in-network), and schedule an appointment.
 It’s that easy.